-Performance against new early intervention (EI) access and waiting time standards has consistently met the proscribed targets and teams are performing well compared to other parts of the country – consistently above 75%.
+Performance in the Oxford AHSN region against early intervention (EI) access and waiting time standards has consistently met targets, and teams are performing well compared to other parts of the country – consistently above 75%.

 The Berkshire EI team has conducted a three-month pilot project in collaboration with a London-based fitness company, LiveFit, to help improve the physical health of those taking part in the trial.

 Each participant engaged in initial 1:1 sessions with their personal trainer, before gradually progressing towards group sessions led by a trainer with other participants.

 Not only did those taking part in the pilot increase their physical activity, but they also received specialist dietary advice and habit coaching from the Livefit team.
 This was delivered via the Livefit social media app that also aimed to stimulate conversation and communication between participants.
 Participants were encouraged to share images of prepared meals and to provide commitment scores based on their dedication to their individual health and wellbeing plans.